 - INSTANT POT DIRECTIONS:

 - Turn the instant pot to saute and add the oil.
 Add the onions and cook until soft.

 - Next, add the sausage and cook until browned.

 - Turn the saute function off, and add the rest of the ingredients--being sure to add put the entire cans of beans and tomatoes--liquid and all.

 - Next, lock the lid and turn it to "sealing".
-Hit soup button.
-Allow it to cook until the soup function is done.
-Release the steam, and serve.
+Hit "manual" and then use the plus or minus buttons to reach 10 minutes.
+Once it's done cooking, release the steam, and serve.
 Garnish with additional parsley if desired.

 - SLOW COOKER DIRECTIONS:

 - In a saute pan, heat the olive oil over medium heat.
 Add the onions and cook until soft.

 - Next, add the sausage and cook until browned.
 Drain, if so desired.

 - Add the sausage and onion mixture, as well as the rest of the ingredients to the slow cooker--being sure to add put the entire cans of beans and tomatoes--liquid and all.
 Set on low for 6-8 hours, or high for 4-6 hours.
 Cook until the potatoes are soft.
 When ready to serve, garnish with additional parsley if so desired.